beauchamplab/rave/Installation.md

 2. After installing R, make sure that you install Xcode from the Mac App Store:

 The best way is to google **How to install Xcode**.
-Moncef Belyamani has a great article [here](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).
+There's also a great guide  [here](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).

 Or if you have `AFNI` installed, you must have Xcode installed, then you need xcode command line tool.
 Open terminal (from Application), enter